2600hz/kazoo5/doc/announcements.md

     * `simple_provisioner`
     * Database `global_provisioner` used by these provisioners are remove.

-5. Kazoo Number Manager core application has been renamed to `kazoo_numbers`.
+5. {% BRAND_NAME %} Number Manager core application has been renamed to `kazoo_numbers`.
 This should be almost transparent to the client users.
-Applications not included in KAZOO repo should do this rename if they are depending on knm app or include one of its header files. `scripts/kz_diaspora.bash` script has been updated to do this rename.
+Applications not included in {% BRAND_NAME %} repo should do this rename if they are depending on knm app or include one of its header files. `scripts/kz_diaspora.bash` script has been updated to do this rename.

 ### 4.3

-1. The Kazoo services have been significantly refactored.
+1. The {% BRAND_NAME %} services have been significantly refactored.
 This has resulted in changes to the APIs related to services (prior service_plans), ledgers and transactions as well as the documents in the services database and service plans.
 See the documentation in `core/kazoo_services/doc` for more information.

 2. `kz_datamgr:ensure_saved` deprecated